Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

 As a project becomes more complex, the number of configurable options becomes very large, making it inconvenient to control through individual command line arguments.
 To address this, CLIs implemented using :class:`~pytorch_lightning.cli.LightningCLI` always support receiving input from configuration files.
-The default format used for config files is yaml.
+The default format used for config files is YAML.

 .. tip::

-    If you are unfamiliar with yaml, it is recommended that you first read :ref:`what-is-a-yaml-config-file`.
+    If you are unfamiliar with YAML, it is recommended that you first read :ref:`what-is-a-yaml-config-file`.

 ----